 Years ago, when you only had one desktop PC with a copy of Microsoft Office and Creative Suite, backing up your data was easy.
 Today, your documents are scattered across apps like Google Docs, Spotify, Evernote, and a handful of social networks.

-Your backup strategy needs to change.
-Instead of simply dragging some files to a flash drive, you'll need to download an archive of everything from your favorite web apps—and remember to do it on a schedule.
+Your backup strategy needs to be updated to fit today's workflows.
+Instead of simply dragging some files to a flash drive, you need to download an archive of everything from your favorite web apps—and remember to do it on a schedule.
 Apps with integrations can automatically save copies of your data to another app.
 Then, once you have all of your files on your computer, it's time to create a true backup of everything.

 But first, what if you've deleted a file already and need to restore it?

 You just hit delete on a file, and you're about snap your laptop in two.
 Don't.
 Odds are, you can recover the file.

 If the file was saved in Dropbox or Google Drive—or if you made in an iOS or Mac App Store app that auto-saves to iCloud—and it's been less than a month since you deleted the file, you're in luck.
 Here's how to get your files back.